ozntel/oz-image-in-editor-obsidian/README.md

 2. #x-small
 3. #xx-small

+## Contact

-If you have any issue or you have any suggestion, please feel free to reach me out directly using <me@ozan.pl>
+If you have any issue or you have any suggestion, please feel free to reach me out directly using contact page of my website [ozan.pl/contact/](https://www.ozan.pl/contact/) or directly to <me@ozan.pl>.

 ## Checklist